jpwexperience/clipcut-gui/README.md

 Currently all clips are encoded with x264 and AAC.

-Don't have any error checking on the form as of now so I'll formated entries will likely cause problems.
+Don't have any error checking on the form as of now so ill formated entries will likely cause problems.

 Getting Started:
 1. Clone repository